Santhosh1108/speclens/README.md

 Open questions

-The state is preserved between discovery messages so that information already collected is not lost.
+The discovery process preserves information collected from previous messages and asks one follow up question at a time to identify missing information.

-The discovery agent also asks one follow up question at a time to identify missing information and progressively improve the specification.
+The system is designed to work with different types of products and is not restricted to a specific industry or product category.

-### Structured Product Model
+## Structured Product Model

-The product state is represented with Pydantic models.
+The product specification is represented using Pydantic models.

 Requirements contain a description and type.